memfault/interrupt/_posts/2019-12-17-zero-to-main-rust-1.md

 00000040: 0000 0000 0000 0000 0000 0000 0000 0000  ................
 ```

-Reading this, our initial stack pointer is `0x20100000`, and out start address pointer is `0x000000dd`.
+Reading this, our initial stack pointer is `0x20100000`, and our start address pointer is `0x000000dd`.
 Let's see what symbol is there.
-We will also pass `-C` to objdump, which will demangle our symbols:
+We will also pass `-C` to objdump, which will demangle our symbols (we'll explain demangling a bit more later):

 ```
 arm-none-eabi-objdump -Ct target/thumbv7em-none-eabihf/release/from-scratch | sort